 The all-Greek GPA is consistently higher than the all-campus GPA.

-Greek letter organizations have been self-sufficient since their inception and continue that tradition today receiving no supplemental funding from the College.
+Greek letter organizations are self-sufficient and receive no supplemental funding from the College.
 Members are encouraged to discuss financial responsibilities with potential new members during recruitment.
 Organizations are encouraged to be transparent about the financial obligations and educate members and potential new members on how their dues are being spent which may include a fee to the national headquarters, insurance costs, an initiation fee, and a badge fee, as well as money which is placed in the chapter’s operating budget to assist with membership education, philanthropy planning, and recruitment during the semester.

 Dues vary from organization to organization.
 For more information about the financial responsibilities of a specific organization, potential new members should inquire during the recruitment process.